Ellie Goulding: 2024–present: Collaborations and upcoming music

-Artistry and influences
+Artistry

 Goulding's music has been described as electropop, synth-pop, indie pop and folktronica.
 She is a soprano and is noted for her high piercing vibrato, breathy tone and emotive delivery.

 In a review for Halcyon, Neil McCormick of The Daily Telegraph described her voice as "something special", continuing; "Her tremulous vibrato and slightly hoarse timbre have the feel of something primal and folky, her birdlike high notes conveying a childlike wonder while darker tones imply ancient depths of sorrow.
 She sings like she is strung out on the melody, warbling from a place of desperate emotion.
 It really is that rarest and perhaps most accidental of gifts: an original voice".
 He then continued in regards to her vocal layering stating, "producer Jim Eliot puts her voice front, back and centre, banking up choral walls of vibrato, fashioning hooks from cut up samples of chirrups and chants, and creating unusual textures from trills and warbles".
 During an interview with Carson Daly, Goulding described her own voice saying;

 Will Hermes of Rolling Stone compared her voice to that of Dolly Parton, stating that her upper register was dazzling whilst also complementing her skill in vocal multi-layering.
 Megan Farokhmanesh of Paste magazine stated "Goulding has a lovely voice, but occasionally her soprano-strung vocals hit a note that rubs the eardrums the wrong way" although she praised Goulding overall for her "talent for gorgeous high heart-tugging vocals".

+During the 2020s, critics became more appreciative of Goulding's voice, with many noticing its enduring quality and describing her vocals as ethereal.
+In her review of Higher Than Heaven, Katie Bain from Billboard called her "one of dance music's most important and enduring voices".
+Similarly, In their review of "In My Dreams", Oculate UK praised Goulding's voice as it "remains one of pop's most recognisable", while Jordi Bardají of Jenesaispop in his review of "Hypnotized", said that Goulding's ethereal voice fits in EDM productions like a glove.

 Goulding has listed Joni Mitchell, Kate Bush, and Björk as influences, as well as contemporaries such as Amy Winehouse, Katy Perry, Lady Gaga, Beyoncé, Burial, Taylor Swift, Bon Iver, and Rihanna.
 She also expressed admiration for rappers Kanye West, Drake and Nicki Minaj.
-Goulding's musical style has been compared to that of Kate Nash, Lykke Li and Tracey Thorn.
+Goulding's musical style has been compared to the likes of Kate Nash, Lykke Li and Tracey Thorn.

-Goulding's debut album Lights (2010) experimented with genres including indie pop, synthpop, folktronica and indietronica.
-The album contained "sparkling pop with a folky heart and an electronic edge" and was noted as being infectious.
-The album incorporated "acoustic guitar" and "retro-synthpop" compared to that of Little Boots and La Roux, while the production contained "folkie origins under a welter of busily cycling synths and programmed beats".
-Goulding toured the United Kingdom with American folk singer Lissie in 2010.
-Goulding's second album Halcyon followed in the same vein, including genres such as indie pop, synthpop and dream pop.
-She stepped away from the electronic sound of her previous album and moved to a more tribal and anthemic sound containing a bit more piano and vocal.